-Approved Mental Health Professionals and Police Officers are very often at the forefront of a decision to remove people who are suspected of being mentally unwell to places of safety.
-These decisions are often made quickly and in a highly pressured environment.
+Approved Mental Health Professionals and Police Officers are very often at the forefront of a decision to remove people suspected of being mentally unwell to places of safety.
+These decisions often be made to made quickly and in a highly pressured environment.
 The legislation surrounding such decisions is complex, yet failure to properly understand and apply it can result in members of the public being wrongfully detained, in contravention of their basic Human Rights.